marcogregorin/JS-Native-To-Do-List/README.md

 # JS-Native-To-Do-List
-Just an easy To Do List built with native JavaScript - it's just a test.
-Nothing here is meant to be serious ;)
+Just an easy To Do List built with native JavaScript.
+I needed to get my hands back on pure Vanilla JavaScript.
+No jQuery or other libraries.
+Just plain JS.

-Roadmap:
-- [x] Create task Item
-- [x] Check Front-End Validation
-- [ ] Edit task
-- [ ] Create Back-End with Node.js
-- [ ] Back-End Validation
+This is just a test: nothing is meant to be serious ;)

-What has been used:
+Techs used:
 - HTML5
 - scss
 - npm
-- node